-It’s not often that I share a recipe for a British dish, but this sumptuous slow cooked beef cheek dish is outstanding!
+It’s not often that I share a recipe for a British dish, but these sumptuous slow cooked Crockpot Ale Braised Beef Cheeks are outstanding!
 If you want food that is makes you feel wrapped in a comforter when you arrive home, this is the one for you!
 If you have never tried beef cheeks before, they are satisfying chunks of beef, that fall part after slow cooking.
 Marinated in dark ale (I used London ale), this is rustic rib sticking food.
 One of my favorite parts of making this is the aromas from the malted onions.
 They also taste fabulous and I recommend throwing a few more in than you think you need.
 I usually serve this with simple steamed broccoli with sea salt, as the vegetable absorbs the sauce.

 WINE NOTE: Malbec is a full body wine that is made for beef and pairs beautifully with the dark ale marinade.

 MARINATE BEEF OVERNIGHT!!!!
 ALSO NOTE THAT YOU NEED TO BUY 1LITRE OF ALE!!

 - 3 beef cheeks, sinew removed

 - 500ml dark ale

 Pearl barley risotto

 - 1¼l chicken stock